 - How the body responds to scalp cooling

-- The amount and quality of hair a patient has prior to treatment
+- The amount and quality of hair a patient has before starting treatment

 - If the patient is keeping up with the hair care recommendations